varunsrin/rusty_money/README.md

 [Docs]: https://docs.rs/rusty-money/badge.svg
 [docs.rs]: https://docs.rs/rusty-money

 rusty_money handles the messy parts of dealing with money like rounding, precision, parsing and internationalization.
-It supports [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217) and common crypto currencies and also lets you define your own currencies.
+It supports [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217) currencies, common crypto currencies and lets you define your own.
 The main items exported by the library are `Money` and the `iso` and `crypto` currency sets.

 ## Usage

 A `Money` object is created by supplying an amount and a currency.
 Amounts can be specified in numeric or string types but will be stored as precise decimals internally.
 You can select a bundled currency or make your own.
 Here's a quick example of how you would make your own `Currency` and then create some `Money` with it:

 ```rust
 use rusty_money::{Money, define_currency_set};